Drive sales on autopilot with ecommerce-focused featuresSee Features

 If there are two names that come up most often when talking about Mailchimp alternatives, it’s Klaviyo and Omnisend.
-There’s been quite a bit of debate from customers using both tools over which is better, and today, we’ve got your answer.
+And with each, there’s one prevailing myth that tends to push most people to one side:

-We’re going to go through a feature by feature comparison.
-Omnisend vs Klaviyo: which is the better tool for your ecommerce email marketing strategy?
+We’ll go through a feature-by-feature comparison of Omnisend vs Klaviyo to find out: which is the better tool for your ecommerce email marketing strategy?

 So far, both tools seem pretty similar and stack up evenly against one another.
 Now let’s dive a bit deeper and take a look at each aspect of the battle Omnisend vs. Klaviyo.